-In 2017, I went to Costa Rica to shoot, write and collaborate with Perry Czopp on a four article series that will be published in 2018.
+In 2017, I went to Costa Rica to shoot, write and collaborate with Perry Czopp on a four article series that is currently being published.

 I spent a couple years in Phoenix, Arizona, becoming acquainted with specialty coffee and the community that comes along with it.
 Phoenix is a growing city where creatives have a place to contribute to the culture and receive support.